 Follow him @ericries.
 I was recently asked to spend some time with an early stage startup that has a revolutionary new product.
 Are You a Media Company or a Technology Company? - Ben Elowitz - Voices.
 Two Truths Let’s start with two truths.

 First, publishers need cutting-edge technology to hook an audience through today’s digital media channels of the Web, mobile, social, and search.
-And, second, the breakthrough technology can’t just be about product design — it’s got to go beyond to create distribution advantages on the new connected Web.
-One Question Okay, now that we have the truth out of the way, let me ask you a question: “Is your company a media company, or a technology company?”
-I love getting asked this question.
 Why start-ups fail.
 How to Fund a Startup.
 November 2005 Venture funding works like gears.